Do I need a licence?

 ** Home Educators that can group together and host a film club at a local venue are also eligible to join as a not-for-profit youth organisation.
 Email firstname.lastname@example.org for more information.

-We have Into Film Clubs situated all around the UK, and we deliver DVDs to anywhere - from capital cities to remote and rural areas.
-Into Film Clubs has the incredible power to bring young people together and provide opportunities for learning in a fun and accessible way, therefore we ensure that even the most secluded areas of the nation still have access to our offer.
+We have Into Film Clubs situated all around the UK, from capital cities to remote and rural areas.
+Into Film Clubs have the incredible power to bring young people together and provide opportunities for learning in a fun and accessible way, ensuring that even the most secluded areas of the nation still have access to our offer.

 Into Film Clubs are flexible, and can be run in varied settings.
 Many take place in schools, but they can also be held at local youth clubs, churches, community centres or other appropriate public spaces.
 We even have Into Film Clubs in far more unconventional settings, including in rural locations where they can take place in cattle sheds and barns!